-Les Chardons is a sweet little family hotel in one of the best positions in Val d’Isère, and we are running it as a YSE chalet.
+Les Chardons is a sweet little family hotel in one of the best positions in Val d’Isère, that we run as a YSE chalet.

 Inside, the chalet is much more comfortable than one might imagine from its slightly plain exterior.
 This must be true as we get so many repeat bookings!

-And there’s the snug, a second sitting area with full HD Sky+ for those of you who don’t want to miss the Test Match/News/America’s Next Top Model or whatever.
+And there’s a snug, a second sitting area with HD Sky+ for those of you who don’t want to miss the Test Match/News/America’s Next Top Model or whatever.